testxio/testx/README.md

 ## How does it work
 **testx** aims to make web application testing easier by using keyword driven testing.

-**testx** uses MS Excel sheets as a platform for writing tests.
+**testx** uses MS Excel sheets or YAML files as a platform for writing tests.
+Both file types have their pros and cons.

+- **MS Excel** (*.xlsx, .xls*):
-Essentially you write your tests in MS Excel, utilizing the computational power of MS Excel.
+	- Pros - Essentially you write your tests in MS Excel, utilizing the computational power of MS Excel.
 This will free you from having to implement all the things like generating random data, referring to values in other test steps. formatting dates, etc.

-It is possible to use **testx** without MS Excel as well, but then it looses a lot of its usefulness.
-Of course if you don't want to shell out for MS Excel you can use any of the numerous copies like LibreOffice (OpenOffice) Calc, etc.
+	- Cons
+		- Version management is quite a hassle, especially if more people are working on the same test at the same time and a merge is required;
+		- Script files are pretty big.

+- **YAML** (*.testx, .yaml, .yml*):
+	- Pros
+		- Simple text based format.
+Version management is a breeze.
+		- Syntax highlighting and auto-complete support (at least for the core keywords) via an [Atom plugin](http://testx.io/atom-language-testx) if you use *.testx* file extension.
+	- Cons
+		- No logic in the script itself.
+For example, if you need a random string, you have to implement it via a function or pass it through the initial test context.

+However it is perfectly acceptable to mix and match between YAML and MS Excel based scripts.
+It is also possible to run a YAML based script from an MS Excel based one and vice versa.
+This is done with the [run](#core-keywords) core keyword.

 ### Test structure
 The tests consist of *steps*.
 Each step consists of a *keyword* and *arguments*.